Christens65/ethereum-qr-code/README.md

+# About the fork

+This is a fork of [ethereum-qr-code](https://github.com/jibrelnetwork/ethereum-qr-code) to replace the field named `value` with `amount`.

+This is the reason:

+Even though the original package is based on [EIP67](https://github.com/ethereum/EIPs/issues/67), actual usage of the QR protocol is currently **very fractured** and gives different and unexpected results based on which wallet the user uses.

+Some problems we have found with some Ethereum wallets:

+- *imToken*, *BRD wallet*, *Lykke* require a QR field: `amount` to be `ETH`

+- *Trust wallet* requires a QR field: `amount` to be `wei` instead of ETH!

+- *Toshi wallet* crashes on QR code scan (at time of writing 2018-07-24)

+- None of the wallets we tried use the `value` field...

+For now we have forked the package here and changed the field called `value` to `amount`.

+Original Readme:

 # Ethereum Address QR Code Generator

 This plugin provides a convenient way to generate an [ethereum address link out of the provided parameters based on EIP67](https://github.com/ethereum/EIPs/issues/67).